-Junior forward Mike Collins scored both goals for the Warriors
+Junior forward Mike Collins scores both goals for Warriors

 NORTH ANDOVER, MA - Junior forward Mike Collins (Boston, Mass.) finished off his five point weekend for the Warriors with two goals on Saturday night in front of 2,317 fans at Lawler Arena.
 Merrimack came from behind in the third period for the second straight night to earn the point.